andremralves/react-tic-tac-toe/README.md

 # React Tic Tac Toe

-This project is based on React tutorial in react documentation, but I added some improvements to make this project even cooler;
+This project is based on the React tutorial in the react documentation, but I added some improvements to make this project even cooler;

 ## :scroll: TODO: